End-to-end Temporal Action Detection with Transformer: TadTR

 \section{TadTR}

-TadTR is constructed on video features encoded with a pre-trained video classification network (e.g. I3D~\cite{carreira2017quo}).
+TadTR is constructed on video features encoded with a pre-trained video classification network (\eg, I3D~\cite{carreira2017quo}).
 Fig. \ref{fig:arch} shows the overall architecture of TadTR.
-TadTR takes the video features and the temporal position encoding as input and outputs a set of action predictions.
-It consists of a Transformer encoder to model the interactions between frames, a Transformer decoder to predict action segments, and an extra actionness regression head to estimate the confidence score of the predicted segments.
-A segment matching module is used for ground truth assignments during training.
+TadTR takes as input the video features and a set of learnable action queries.
+Then it outputs a set of action predictions.
+Each action prediction is represented as a tuple of the temporal segment, the confidence score, and the semantic label.
+It consists of a Transformer encoder to model the interactions between video snippets, a Transformer decoder to predict action segments, and an extra actionness regression head to estimate the confidence score of the predicted segments.
+During training, an action matching module is used to determine a one-to-one ground truth assignment to the action predictions.